 Sl.
 No. Name of Committee Role and Responsibilities Members 1.
 Project Evaluation Committee To appraise projects costing ₹ 250 crore and above before the projects are submitted to the Board for approval.
-One Government Nominee Director One Independent Director Director(Human Resources) Director(Finance) The Committee is headed by the Government 2.
-Marketing Strategies & To evolve the strategies, policies, Nominee Director. - One Government Nominee Director Information Technology Oversight Committee guidelines and take decisions on all matters relating to marketing activities of the Company including revival of dealerships / distributorships and to oversee the implementation of IT strategies of the Company.
-One Independent Director Director (Refineries) Director (Planning & Business Development) Director (Finance) Director (Marketing) The Committee is headed by the Government Nominee Director.
+One Government Nominee Director One Independent Director Director(Human Resources) Director(Finance) The Committee is headed by the Government Nominee Director.
+2. Marketing Strategies & Information Technology Oversight Committee To evolve the strategies, policies, guidelines and take decisions on all matters relating to marketing activities of the Company including revival of dealerships / distributorships and to oversee the implementation of IT strategies of One Government Nominee Director One Independent Director Director (Refineries) Director (Planning & Business Development) Director (Finance) Director (Marketing) The Committee is headed by the Government the Company.
+Nominee Director.
 3. Deleasing of Immoveable Properties Committee To consider de-leasing of Company leased flats/ accommodation / immoveable properties.
 Chairman Director (Finance) Director (Human Resources) Director (Marketing) One Government Nominee Director The Committee is headed by the Chairman of the Company.
 4. Contracts Committee To approve contracts beyond certain limits as provided in the Delegation of Authority of the Company.
 All Whole-time Directors.
 The Committee is headed by the Chairman of the Company.
 5. Planning & Projects Committee To consider and approve all project proposals above ₹ 100 crore and up to ₹ 250 crore.
 All Whole-time Directors.
 The Committee is headed by the Chairman of the Company.
-6. LNG Sourcing Committee To review the terms and condition of LNG sales and Purchase Agreement and recommend the same to Board for approval for purchase of LNG on long-term basis.
-Chairman Director (Finance) Director (Planning & Business Development) Director (Refineries) The Committee is headed by the Chairman of 7.
-Dispute Settlement Committee To examine and give recommendation on the settlement proposals having financial implication of more than ₹ 25 crore for approval of the Board as per Conciliation Policy of the Company. the Company. - Independent Directors - Director (Finance) - Concerned Functional Director - Co-opt additional Director, if any.
+6. LNG Sourcing Committee To review the terms and condition of LNG sales and Purchase Agreement and recommend the same to Board for approval for purchase of LNG on long-term Chairman Director (Finance) Director (Planning & Business Development) Director (Refineries) basis.
+The Committee is headed by the Chairman of the Company.
+7. Dispute Settlement Committee To examine and give recommendation on the settlement proposals having financial implication of more than ₹ 25 crore for approval of the Board as per Conciliation Policy of the Company.
+Independent Directors Director (Finance) Concerned Functional Director Co-opt additional Director, if any.
 The Committee is headed by an Independent Director.